Original edition published 2016

 When Jesus held up that coin, whose image was there for all to see?
 Was it that of the late Julius Caesar, or of the late Augustus, or of the very much alive Tiberius?
 All of the dynasty used “Caesar”, and it became a handy ongoing designation.
 As to which one on the coin - an open question.

 “Augustus” seems to have been initiated for Octavian as a title/name, but the idea of “revered one” was developed into the “Emperor Cult”.
-(We see the Greek equivalent word used in Acts 25:21, 25 to refer to Claudius.)
+(We see a Greek equivalent word used in Acts 25:21, 25 to refer to Claudius, ie, the "Revered One", namely, Caesar.)
 No doubt people commonly encountered the doctrine of the "deified Caesar(s)".

 I also note that, though in 27 BC Octavian accepted the cognomen “Augustus”, he continued to decline being called “dominus” (“[My] Lord”, or "master").
 As we shall see, the situation regarding Jesus was strikingly different.
 Where am I heading?
 To know Jesus is Lord is quite a different thing, really.
 He is Lord in a way not dreamt of by Augustus, nor by those who did honour to the power of Rome.
 (More to come on this, not so simple topic.)